 Adapt your application for the role you’re applying for

 If you’ve spent hours perfecting your summary for how you meet the person specification, don’t rush to the finish line straight away.
-Make sure you leave time after completing your application for proof for spelling and grammar errors – minor but important things to get right.
+Make sure you leave time after completing your application to check for any spelling and grammatical mistakes – these are minor but important things to get right.

 Before applying, download a copy of the person specification and make direct references to it in your application.
-You might not have evidence of experience for all of the criterion, but try to think of something you have done that could be relevant or similar.
+You might not have experience for everything listed, but try to think of something you have done that could be applied.

-Don’t hesitate to contact the recruiter if you have any lingering questions.
-Better to figure those out at this stage so you can impress at the interview with your knowledge.
+Don’t hesitate to contact the recruiter if you have any questions.
+It’s better to figure those out at this stage so you can impress at the interview with your knowledge.

 Show that you’re a leader